Bayesian measures of leverage and influence: Examples

-The analysis of daily influence and leverage captures important differences in user behaviour that extend across whole days, but misses more short term changes.
-These can be detected by analysing the data at its original hourly scale.
-The most outlying hour, as measured by the $\text{CLOUT}$ statistic was from 0:00 to 1:00 on 2 May.
-The second most outlying hour, excluding previously identified holiday periods, was 15:00 to 16:00 on 23 August.
+The analysis of daily influence and leverage captures important differences in user behavior that extend across whole days, but misses short term changes.
+These can be detected by analyzing the data at its original hourly scale.
+The most outlying hour, as measured by the $\text{CLOUT}$ statistic was from 0:00 to 1:00 on 2 May 2011.
+Excluding this date and previously identified holiday periods, the second most outlying hour was 15:00 to 16:00 on 23 August.
 Figure~\ref{fig:bikeshare-hourly} shows hourly CLOUT statistics for these two days.
-The reason for these outliers can be readily identified from the public record.
 On 1 May 2011 at 23:35, President Obama announced the death of Osama Bin Laden on live television.
-In the following hours, there were spontaneous gatherings in the centre of Washington, leading to an increase in the number of bicycles hired in the small hours of the morning when the network is typically very quiet.
+In the following hours, there were spontaneous gatherings in the center of Washington, leading to an increase in the number of bicycles hired in the small hours of the morning.
 On 26 August at 13:51, there was a magnitude 5.8 earthquake in the Piedmont region of Virginia.
 This severely disrupted transport networks in Washington DC, leading to an increase in bicycle hiring as commuters sought alternative forms of transport.